 From the above analysis of articles and cases, it can be concluded that Rule 36 of the Bar Council of India does not satisfy any of the conditions specified in the constitution.
 Further, it can be argued that Rule 36 violates the freedom to carry on trade, profession or business enshrined under Article 19(1) (g) of the Constitution of India.
 Article 19 (1) (g) confers each citizen with the privilege to choose his own livelihood or to take up any exchange or calling, and this privilege includes the right of benefitting every one of the methods and assets including advertising.
 Therefore the ban on legal advertising under Rule 36 is unconstitutional and excessive in nature.

 Sociological Jurisprudence Perspective

-Legal advertising can easily be related to sociological perspective.
+Legal advertising can easily be related to the sociological perspective.
 Professor Marc Galanter in an essay titled “Why the Haves Come out Ahead” says that social inequalities produce legal inequalities.
 He defined two types of groups in society with respect to litigation, i.e. One shot player and Repeat Player.
-The former has only occasional recourse to courts while the latter are engaged in the same litigation.
-The repeat players have their own counsel who is well versed with the legal precedents and courts, while on the other hand, one shot players do not have such an advantage.
+The former has only occasional recourse to courts while the latter is engaged in the same litigation.
+The repeat players have their own counsel who is well versed with the legal precedents and courts, while on the other hand, one-shot players do not have such an advantage.

-If the lawyer is allowed to advertise his legal practice with the help of some media, then the one shot players can also have better chances of appointing a best lawyer and make proper use of their money.
-The Legal advertisement will bring equality between one shot player and repeat players.
-One shot players will not face any difficulty in finding lawyers who are well versed in the legal area.
+If the lawyer is allowed to advertise his legal practice with the help of some media, then the one-shot players can also have better chances of appointing the best lawyer and making proper use of their money.
+The Legal advertisement will bring equality between one-shot players and repeat players.
+One-shot players will not face any difficulty in finding lawyers who are well versed in the legal area.